nomad-coe/nomad/docs/howto/customization/basics.md

 These inter-entry references have two parts: `<entry>#<section>`, where *entry* is a path or URL denoting the *target* entry and *section* a path within the *target* entry's subsection containment hierarchy.

-Please note that also schemas can be spread over multiple files.
-In the above example, one file contained the schema and data for a periodic table and another file contained schema and data for the composition of water (using the periodic table).
+Please note that also schema packages can be spread over multiple files.
+In the above example, one file contained the schema package and data for a periodic table and another file contained schema package and data for the composition of water (using the periodic table).

 ## Base sections and inheritance